Conduit US and DS Headloss (Entrance Loss and Exit Loss) in InfoWorks

 Alternatively, the InfoWorks built-in “Inference” function can be used to infer headloss coefficients automatically (Ku, user defined headloss factor) based on the storm sewer network layout angles (Figure 7).
 This headloss coefficient “Inference” function only works for “Normal” loss type and more details about its functionality can be found from InfoWorks online help documents.

 An example headloss calculation is illustrated in Figure 8 which uses “Normal” loss type.

 There are other types of headloss in InfoWorks in addition to “Normal” loss type for conduits.
 The “None” type means the program will not calculate headloss at US or DS end of a conduit.
-The “FHWA” type is to apply the loss method described in FHWA HEC-22, which is not very popular currently among InfoWorks communities.
+The “FHWA” type is to apply the loss method described in FHWA HEC-22 Section 18.104.22.168 FHWA Inlet and Access Hole Energy Loss (for more details refer to this post or this example problem).
 The other two headloss types are explained below with the focus on the differences from “Normal” loss type.

 - “High” loss type

 The “High” loss type is very similar to “Normal” loss except that the it usually employs a larger surcharge ratio loss coefficient which makes it suitable for poorly constructed manholes that are only benched to half pipe height.
 The built-in headloss coefficient “Inference” function does not work for this loss type.